Reviews You Can Rely On

 How We Tested

 We start by purchasing some of the most in-demand robot vacuums from the most reputable brands.
 We make sure we include options at all price ranges, including those with and without self-emptying docks and mopping capabilities.
-That means we put 14 models through our side-by-side tests to push their abilities to the limits, resulting in 5 months of direct time with these robots in our testing lab, warehouse, and the homes of multiple testers.
-We measured and weighed their abilities to collect different types of debris on carpet and hard floors to evaluate their core floor cleaning abilities, which is the single most important reason to own a robot vacuum.
+That means we put 18 models through our side-by-side tests to push their abilities to the limits, resulting in months of direct time with these robots in our testing lab, warehouse, and the homes of multiple testers.

 We tested these robot vacuums using six different performance metrics:

-I'm Genaveve Bradshaw, GearLab's lead robot vacuum tester and Senior Review Analyst.
-I've spent months putting these 14 models through challenging cleaning tasks, logging hundreds of hours testing their abilities to clean specific messes in controlled tasks as well as in uncontrolled environments to see how they behave.
-I rely on robot vacuums in my own home to cut down on how often I need to manually clean.
-Between all the dirt I track in from outdoor adventures and my dog—fittingly named Roomba—constantly shedding, there's always something on the floor.
+Genaveve Bradshaw is a the lead of our team.
+She's a Senior Review Analyst who spent months putting these 18 models through challenging cleaning tasks, logging hundreds of hours testing their abilities to clean specific messes in controlled tasks as well as in uncontrolled environments to see how they behave.
+She relies on robot vacuums in her own home to cut down on how often she needs to manually clean.
+Between all the dirt she tracks in from outdoor adventures and her dog (fittingly named Roomba) constantly shedding, there's always something on the floor.

-I'm joined by Review Editor Kyle Hameister, who has used, tested, and reviewed robot vacuums since 2016, so he has a longstanding recognition of how their quirks and abilities have evolved over the years.
+Kyle Hameister has used, tested, and reviewed robot vacuums since 2016.
+He has a longstanding recognition of how their quirks and abilities have evolved over the years.
 In his own home, he's worked robot vacuums long enough to wear out their batteries and replace them.

 Analysis and Test Results